PicoJava

 picoJava is a microprocessor specification dedicated to native execution of Java bytecode without the need for an interpreter or just-in-time compilation.
 The aim is to speed bytecode execution up by up to 20 times, compared to standard Intel CPU with a Java virtual machine.

-GNU Compiler Collection has been available until version 3.2.3 as machine definition 'pj,' probably first patch was for version 2.9.
+GNU Compiler Collection added picoJava support in 1999 as machine definition 'pj,'.
+The open-source version of picoJava has been implemented in an FPGA.

-GNU Binutils is still available as machine definition 'pj,' as of Binutil version 2.28.
-GNU Debugger was once implemented, but code might be lost.
-Sun Microsystems provided instruction set simulator worked with GDB as SCSL open source code.

-This approach results in the fastest Java runtime performance with a small memory footprint and competitive performance on code not written in the Java language.

-The picoJava specification does not include any memory or I/O interface logic, so that developers can add their own logic to customize memory and an interface.